janwilmake/stateless-mcp/README.md

 ## Stateless MCP Example

-This showcases a stateless MCP server
+This showcases a stateless MCP server.

+Try it out using `npx @modelcontextprotocol/inspector`

 ## Test it